qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Chapter 7_ Type Systems.md

 Derived types and subtypes in Ada to indicate whether an alias represents a derived type or a subtype.
 A subtype is

+3 Ironically, it uses name equivalence for structs.

 compatible with its base (parent) type; a derived type is incompatible.
 (Subtypes of the same base type are also compatible with each other.)
 Our examples above would be written

 subtype mode_t is integer range 0..2**16-1; -- unsigned 16-bit integer ... type celsius_temp is new integer; type fahrenheit_temp is new integer; ■